Online Brain Injury Groups

 If you’re interested in signing up for one of our online groups, or referring someone then please use this form.

-Once we’ve received your form, one of our therapists will arrange a short call to assess your needs and determine whether one of our upcoming groups is right for you.
+Once we’ve received your form, one of our therapists will be in touch to assess your needs and determine whether one of our upcoming groups is right for you.

-Before a group starts we will send all participants the start date, joining instructions, and any other relevant information.
+Before a group starts we will send all participants the start date (if applicable), joining instructions, and any other relevant information.

 Understanding brain injury